 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML and up to 07 dB(A) for highly noise affected while noise monitor at Location 1 was within the criteria set for this site.
-It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 11 dB(A) for the Noise Affected NML and 04 dB(A) for highly noise affected.
+Noise was within criteria at Location 1 and Location 2.
+Data from Monitor 1 between monitoring period 04/08/2023 to 05/08/2023 could not be recorded due to low battery.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.